You are hereHow (and When) Do I Transplant Cannabis?

 This grower has waited too long before transplanting to bigger container

 (it's good to transfer once you start seeing roots)

 2.)
 Place young plants in a solo cup with holes in the bottom to allow water to drain freely.

-Allow them to grow a few sets of leaves, like this...
+Allow them to grow a few sets of leaves, until the leaves reach the edges, like this...

 Instead of pulling the whole plant out of the container, it's often easier to just cut away the solo cup when you plan on transplanting.
 This is one of the advantages of starting in disposable cups - it makes transplanting easy and stress-free.

 4.)
 Transfer again when plants double in height

 Plants are ready to transfer again when they have about doubled in height.

 If you're growing big plants and your cannabis plants double in size again, you may need to transfer one more time!